 At Zai, we specialise in setting up custom and automated payment flows and helping you design a payments infrastructure that fits your business model.
-Here are a few payment tools we can help you set up:
+Here are a couple of the payment tools we can help you set up:

 Some of the most powerful features are split and multi-party payments.

-With multi-party payments, you can set up payment flows that automatically credit and debit various users.
+With multi-party payments, you can set up payment flows that automatically credit and debit various end customers.
 With a split payment API, you can set up as many flows as needed to split the payment amount.

-For example, trading apps can use split payments to split the pay-in received from users and automatically credit the trading account, bank account, route funds to third-party partners and collect their fees.
+For example, trading apps can use split payments to split the pay-in received from end customers and automatically credit the trading account and bank account, route funds to third-party partners and collect their fees.

 Have access to the right licences

-At Zai we have banking partners that mean we have the right licences to support payments and certain banking features.
+At Zai, we have banking partners, which means we have the right licences to support payments and certain features.
 For example, we hold an AFS licence which our customers can use as a Corporate Authority Representative.

 Set up integrations with multiple payment methods

-We work with popular marketplaces and platforms across a wide range of sectors to offer our payment services to their users.
+We work with popular marketplaces and platforms across a wide range of sectors to offer our payment services to their end customers.
 That way, businesses using popular customer, inventory, and marketplace systems can add our payment products easily to their digital storefronts.

 We’ll be your partner for PayTo